 The effects of climate change are having a direct impact on our economies and resulting in risks to the stability of the financial system.
 The Network for Greening the Financial System brings together committed stakeholders, with central banks and supervisors aiming to step up their work on climate and environmental risk and on scaling up green finance.
 The work of the NGFS helps strengthen the global response required to meet the objectives of the Paris Agreement, in addition to the work carried out by governments on climate issues.
 It contributes to reinforcing the role of the financial system in the management of climate risks and to raising capital for green and low-carbon investments.
+It mobilizes capital to transition to net zero economy.

 The latest report published by the NGFS “Adapting central bank operations to a hotter world: Reviewing some options” examines a range of options available to banks in three fields: credit operations, warranty policies and asset purchase.